 The Iranian Government have put a huge amount of money into restoring and protection Persepolis, and the latest update is 3D Virtual Glasses, you can walk around the entire Persepolis looking into how it used to be, it´s very well made and a lot of fun.

 These days the closest modern city is Shiraz, famous in Iran as the home of poets, but more famous in the west is the origin of the world-renowned grape that’s used in wine, the Syrah Grape.

 These days wine and alcohol are strictly forbidden in Iran, but the grape is still abundant.

-Shiraz is located about 60km south-west of Persepolis and is most likely the city you will stay in when doing a day trip to the ruins.
+Shiraz is located about a one hour drive 60/37miles km south-west of Persepolis and is most likely the city you will stay in when making a day trip to the ruins.

 First of all, remember to bring a hat and put on suncream.
 Few places on earth have I encountered such a strong sun as here.

-From January 2016, all government-administered sights (mausoleums, Persepolis, most gardens, …) apply a fee of 20 00 Tomans for foreigners vs 3000 Tomans locals.
+All government-administered sights (mausoleums, Persepolis, most gardens, …) apply a fee of 200 000 Rials foreigners vs 3000 Tomans locals.

 32.000 = 1$